Azure/azure-quickstart-templates/sas-viya/README.md

 <a name="Usage"></a>
 ## Usage

-To log into any machine via SSH to check on a deployment or to perform maintenance, log in as *vmuser*.
+To log in to any machine via SSH to check on a deployment or to perform maintenance, log in as *vmuser*.

-To log into SAS Viya initially, use one of the following default user accounts: *sasadmin* (administrative user) or *sasuser*.
+To log in to SAS Viya initially, use one of the following default user accounts: *sasadmin* (administrative user) or *sasuser*.

 To access SAS Viya applications, navigate to the **Outputs** screen and access SASDrive or SASStudio.